tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

-The best algorithm is Algorithm 1 or  [A1]  for several reasons;
+All these algorithms are fairly competent in saving multiplication costs, but the above results indicate that the best algorithm is Algorithm 1 or  [A1]  for several reasons;

 (a) It is the most frequent winner in all the 10 cases investigated, with a score of 6 out of 10,